buzzm/postgresbson/README.md

     }
   }
 ```
-The dotpath method will make postgres vend the 3K structure to the BSON extension, which will only have to examine roughly 64 bytes of data to dig down to the `id` field to return a string which is then examined for equality to `AAA`:
+The dotpath method will make postgres pass the 3K structure to the BSON extension (internally of course, not back to the client!), which will only have to examine roughly 64 bytes of data to dig down to the `id` field to return a string which is then examined for equality to `AAA`:
 ```
 select * from table where bson_get_string(bson_column, 'data.payload.product.definition.id') = 'AAA';
 ```